Inovesa/Lisa/README.md

 ```

 #### MultiPlot
-MultiPlot is the same as SimploePlotter except it works on multiple files.
+MultiPlot is the same as SimplePlotter except it works on multiple files.

 ```python
 import Lisa